-What is Buttermilk
+What is Buttermilk?

-These days it is most widely available as cultured buttermilk, which is made by adding a bacterial culture to low-fat or non-fat milk in a similar way to how yogurt is made.
-Original buttermilk was originally fat-free, but most modern buttermilk is either labeled low-fat on no-fat.
+These days it is most widely available as cultured buttermilk.
+This is made by adding a bacterial culture to low-fat or non-fat milk in a similar way to how yogurt is made.
+Original buttermilk was originally fat-free, but most modern varieties are either labeled low-fat on no-fat.

 First up is flavor.
 Buttermilk has a signature tangy flavor that adds a layer of flavor to baked goods.
 It can serve to offset and balance the sweetness of these treats.

 Things to Consider When Substituting Buttermilk